Former Army Green Beret confessed to contact with Russian intelligence, feds say

 IWP did not respond to requests for comment and has removed content referencing Debbins from its public website.

-He was a guest at a 2017 dinner attended by Prince and funded in part by Foster Freiss, a prominent Republican donor.
-In 2019, he spoke on Russia at a University of Cambridge Intelligence Seminar.
-That program was for years co-hosted by Stefan Halper, a former Republican operative who helped the FBI in its investigation into Russian election interference.
-Halper stepped down from his role in those seminars in 2016 over concern they were vulnerable to manipulation by the Kremlin.
+He was a guest at a 2017 dinner attended by Prince and funded in part by Foster Friess, a prominent Republican donor.

-Prince and Freiss did not immediately return requests for comment.
+Prince and Friess did not comment.

+In early 2017, Debbins told a friend via email that he was a candidate for a position on the National Security Council, “specifically Special Assistant to the President and Senior Director for Russia and Central Asia.”

+It is not clear how serious his candidacy was; he never served in the Trump administration.

 “It was a complete shock,” said Basil Bessonoff, who taught Russian at IWP.
-“He made an impression of a very conservative guy . . . .
+“He made an impression of a very conservative guy. . . .
 You never know in Washington, eh?”